spiker00t/ctf-writeups/2024/seccon/crypto/reiwa_rot13/README.md

 Here, we do not know precisely how both messages are related: we only know that ROT13 performs a -13 or +13 operation on each character.

 But there are only 2 possibilities for each character, and the key is 10-char long.
-Thus, there are only $2^10 = 1024$ possible differences between the messages.
+Thus, there are only $2^{10} = 1024$ possible differences between the messages.

 The polynomial $P$ such that $ROT13(key) = P(key)$ is thus $X-d$ where there are 1024 possible values for $d$.
-We can bruteforce all the possible values and try to apply Franklin-Reiter with each of them until the recovered message is lower than $256^11$: it should then correspond to the 10-char key.
+We can try to apply Franklin-Reiter with each of them until the recovered message is lower than $256^{11}$: it should then correspond to the 10-char key.

 From there, it is easy to recover the flag: we just have to decrypt it using AES with the sha256 of the recovered key.